ResPhantom/alpine-k8-cluster/Readme.md

 hostname master-1
 echo "master-1" > /etc/hostname
 ```
-Initialise Kubernetes master node.
-Recommended resources: [2 CPU] and [2GB RAM]. \
-NOTE: Can add `--ignore-preflight-errors=all` flag to bypass preflight checks for small machines, but might not fully install correctly.
+NOTE: In the following command you can add the `--ignore-preflight-errors=all` flag to bypass preflight checks for small machines, but the Kubernetes cluster might not fully install correctly.

+Recommended resources are [2 CPU] and [2GB RAM]

+Initialise Kubernetes cluster master node.
 ```sh
 kubeadm init --pod-network-cidr=10.244.0.0/16 --node-name=$(hostname)
 ```